felgru/dune-dpg/README.md

   - Libraries:
     - Boost >= 1.63
-      (Boost versions as low as 1.61, which introduced Boost::Hana, might work but not been tested.)
+      (Boost versions as low as 1.61, which introduced Boost::Hana, might work but have not been tested.)
     - UMFPACK (which is part of Suitesparse, www.suitesparse.com)
     - DUNE core libraries 2.5
       including the staging modules dune-typetree and dune-functions